aiven/aiven-docs/docs/integrations/cloudlogging.md

     Google Cloud projects is available in the [Google Cloud documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
--   You have Google Cloud service account credentials in JSON format to authenticate with the Google Cloud Platform.
+-   You have Google Cloud service account credentials in JSON format to authenticate with Google Cloud.
 See Google Cloud's documentation for [instructions on how to create and get service account credentials](https://developers.google.com/workspace/guides/create-credentials).